Breakthrough/Installing-OpenCV/docs/index.md

       mkdir build
       cd build

-a
+      cmake -D CMAKE_BUILD_TYPE=Release -D CMAKE_INSTALL_PREFIX=/usr/local ..

+If there are any errors, ensure that you downloaded all the required packages - the output should help track down what is missing.
+To ensure the Python module will be built, in the output, you should see the following:

+    [...]

+    --     Linker flags (Release):
+    --     Linker flags (Debug):
+    --     Precompiled headers:      YES
+    --
+    --   OpenCV modules:
+    --     To be built:              hal core flann imgproc ml photo video [...] python2

+    [...]

+If you do not see the `python2` module listed in the "To be built" list, check that you have the proper development packages installed, remove all files from the `build/` folder, and try running the `cmake` command again.

+Once the configuration is complete, we can build OpenCV and the Python module, and install it to our system:

+    make
-    sudo apt-get install [packages]
+    sudo make install

-If you run into build issues, ensure that you have all the required dependencies and header files on your system.
-If these issues persist, see the [**Linux Build Issues**](#linux-build-issues) section below for some possible workarounds.
-When installing OpenCV 3.0-rc1 on Xubuntu 12.04, I found that I had to modify one of the OpenCV header files to add some additional codec `#define` lines.
+**Ensure that the build was successful after calling `make` and check the output before installing.** If you run into build issues/errors, again ensure that you have all the required dependencies and header files on your system.
+If there are actual build issues with OpenCV itself, see the [**Linux Build Issues**](#linux-build-issues) section below for some possible workarounds.

+When installing OpenCV 3.0-rc1 on Ubuntu 12.04, I ran into build errors regarding some missing codec `#define` entries.
+As mentioned, the steps to do this are [detailed below](#linux-build-issues) should you run into the same problem.
+Conversely, on Ubuntu 14.04, the build completed successfully without any modifications.

+If you can't `import cv2` from a Python shell after running `sudo make install`, but the build was successful, you can install the module manually.
+This is done by copying the `cv2.so` file from the `build/lib/` directory to your local `python2.7/dist-packages/` folder.
+From the `build/` folder, this can be done by:

+    sudo cp lib/cv2.so /usr/local/lib/python2.7/dist-packages/

+After this step, the `cv2` module is installed, and can now be used by your Python environment.
+Continue on to the [Verifying Installation](#verifying-installation) section to ensure everything was installed correctly, and more importantly, that the proper version of OpenCV is being used bu Python.
+Also be sure to check out the next page, [Migration & Changes](migrating.md), for details about the changes to the module and updating existing code.

 ------------------------------------------------------

 ## Verifying Installation